FlowFuse/website/src/blog/2024/05/how-to-use-mqtt-in-node-red.md

 - **Authentication and Authorization:** Implement strong authentication mechanisms to verify the identity of clients connecting to the broker.
 Additionally, enforce access control policies to restrict clients' actions based on their roles and permissions.
 For instance, you can allow specific clients to only publish or subscribe to data as needed.

 - **Environment Variables:** Utilize environment variables to prevent exposing your sensitive configuration data within the flow.
-For more details, refer to [Using Environment varriables](/blog/2023/01/environment-variables-in-node-red/)

 ### Performance Optimization